subsquid/sqd-network/specifications/chain-spec.md

 The network validate responses and does punishment logic if it's required.

+TODO!.
+A scheme to illustrate request processing flow.

 ### Pools

 Archive with the same target blockchain can be united into Pools.
 The Pool is able to process more than 1 light requests as it consists of some number of archives.
 The Pool should define their resources, times, prices, number of light requests that can be proccesed in 1 unit request time.
 It's required to properly choose a set of archives and pool that will process incoming request by the network.